GabrieleDG0/Conway-Game-of-Life/README.md

 - Overpopulation: Every living cell with more than three living neighbours dies.
 - Reproduction: Every dead cell with exactly three living neighbours becomes a living cell.

-***Overview of the implementation***

-This implementation of Conway's Game of Life was created using Pygame, a popular library for creating games and multimedia applications in Python.

-## Setup and initialization
-1) Initialising Pygame: The Pygame library is initialised to process graphics and events.
-2) Colour definitions: The colours for the cells and gridlines are defined.
-3) Screen and grid dimensions: The dimensions of the screen and the size of the grid are defined to create a game field.

-#### Drawing the grid
-4) Drawing the grid: Functions are provided for drawing the grid lines and cells on the screen.
-Live cells are drawn as filled squares.

-#### Game logic
-5) Cell updates: Functions are provided to calculate the next state of the grid based on the current configuration of live and dead cells.
-This includes checking neighboring cells and applying the rules of the game.

 ## User interaction
 Run the python file and use the following commands:
 - Mouse interaction: Clicking on the grid toggles the state of the cells (alive or dead).